 - Clean out your rabbits’ home every day.
 Remove wet or dirty bedding and replace it with fresh.
 Once a week give your rabbits’ home a really thorough clean and disinfect.
 Dry it thoroughly before refilling with clean bedding

 - If your rabbits are at risk then treat them with Rearguard.
 This is applied to your rabbit’s body every couple of months.
 It inhibits the development of maggots from fly eggs.
+This product can be used if your rabbit is at risk of flystrike, as recommended by your vet.
 Insect repellents/insecticides containing Permethrins can be used, to deter and kill flies, but always take your vet’s advice on such treatments, to avoid using those which contain Fipronil, which is toxic to rabbits You can’t rely on this alone, you still need to check your rabbits daily.

 - Look into planting things that repel flies around your rabbits’ hutch and run.